Geoengineering is in the Natural Order of Things

 Tipping points are points of no return

-Other tipping points could be the exponentially fast melting of polar ice sheets which collapse could lead to significant sea level rise, inundating coastal landscapes (we are almost there, aren’t we?)
-The thawing of permafrost in the Arctic or Siberian regions could release enormous amounts of methane that, in a reinforcing feedback loop, would add greenhouse gases further warming the planet.
-The deforestation of the Amazon rainforest could reach a tipping point where, wildfires lead to widespread soil degradation pushing it past its resilience threshold, resulting in a shift to a drier, savanna-like ecosystem.
-Just to mention some of the potential scenarios… And further bad news (sorry for that) is that one tipping point could trigger other tipping points with a domino effect.
-However, the most dreadful fact is that, as mentioned above, once we have reached that threshold, then there is no way back.
-It might take thousands of years or even millions of years (nobody knows) until the atmosphere will regain its previous equilibrium.
+Other tipping points could include the exponentially rapid melting of polar ice sheets, which, if they collapse, could lead to significant sea level rise and inundate coastal landscapes (we are almost there, aren’t we?).
+The thawing of permafrost in Arctic or Siberian regions may release enormous amounts of methane, creating a reinforcing feedback loop that would add greenhouse gases and further warm the planet.
+Deforestation of the Amazon rainforest could reach a tipping point where wildfires lead to widespread soil degradation, pushing it past its resilience threshold and resulting in a shift to a drier, savanna-like ecosystem.

 Human evolution was possible because of the stability of the climate